alexey-chernykh/Test_dotnet_task/README.md

 ## How to run
 Used Visual Studio 2022 to run and debug.
 ASP.NET Core 8 is required.
 ## Known limitations (TODO)
-Back-to-back meetings
+Back-to-back meetings;
-Partial overlaps
+Partial overlaps;
-Unit-testing
+Unit-testing;